anandbn/websolr-java/README.md

 This is a sample project that demonstrates how to use  [WebSolr add on](http://addons.heroku.com/websolr) with Java on Heroku.
 [WebSolr](http://websolr.com/) is essentially a hosted version of [Apache Solr](http://lucene.apache.org/solr/) which is a really fast and flexible search and indexing platform that can search/index any data.
 This project also uses the [JQuery Autocomplete](http://docs.jquery.com/Plugins/Autocomplete) plugin and [SolrJ](http://wiki.apache.org/solr/Solrj), a Java API to communicate with any Solr instance.

-Note: This project is by no means a demonstration of all of Solr's capabilties.
+__*Note*__: This project is by no means a demonstration of all of Solr's capabilties.
 Please refer to the Solr wiki for more information on additional features and functionality that you can leverage with Solr.

 ## Pre-requisites